Why Your Service Pages Aren't Converting: 5 SEO Fixes for Higher Inquiry Rates

 A service page can rank and still underperform commercially.

 That is the part many businesses miss.
-They assume the SEO job is done once the page starts attracting impressions or clicks, then get frustrated when the enquiries stay weak.
-In reality, a service page can bring in the wrong intent, create too much friction, or fail to build enough trust for a serious buyer to take the next step.
+They assume the SEO job is done once the page starts attracting impressions or clicks.
+Then the enquiries stay weak.
+In practice, a service page can bring in the wrong intent, create friction, or fail to build enough trust for a buyer to take the next step.

 Stop treating ranking and conversion as the same job